- New engine, gearbox, brakes and rear suspension

 Any other chassis changes?

-All Navaras now come with Trailer Sway Assist as standard, too – an enhancement of the electronic stability control system that makes towing easier and safer.
+On top of this, all Navaras now come with Trailer Sway Assist as standard, too – an enhancement of the electronic stability control system that makes towing easier and safer.

 Advanced safety systems such as autonomous emergency braking are already offered on this pickup.